-(1) To elect (a) three Class III members of the Board of Directors, each to serve a term expiring at the Annual Meeting of Shareholders in 2009 or until his successor is duly elected and qualified and (b) one Class II member of the Board of Directors to serve a term expiring at the Annual Meeting of Shareholders in 2008, or until his successor is duly elected and qualified;

-(2) To approve the Commonwealth Biotechnologies, Inc. 2006 Stock Incentive Plan;

-(3) To ratify the appointment of BDO Seidman, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2006; and

-(4) To transact any other business properly coming before the meeting.
+- (1) To elect (a) two Class I members of the Board of Directors, each to serve a term expiring at the Annual Meeting of Shareholders in 2010 or until his successor is duly elected and qualified and (b) one Class II member of the Board of Directors, to serve a term expiring at the Annual Meeting of the Shareholders in 2008 or until his successor is duly elected and qualified; - (2) To approve the Commonwealth Biotechnologies, Inc. 2007 Stock Incentive Plan; - (3) To approve an amendment to the articles of incorporation of Commonwealth Biotechnologies, Inc. to create a new class of 1,000,000 shares of undesignated preferred stock: - (4) To approve an amendment to the articles of incorporation of Commonwealth Biotechnologies, Inc. to increase the number of authorized shares of common stock from 10,000,000 to 100,000,000; - (5) To ratify the appointment of BDO Seidman, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2006; and - (6) To transact any other business properly coming before the meeting.

-WHO MAY VOTE: You may vote if you were a shareholder of record on March 17, 2006.
+WHO MAY VOTE: You may vote if you were a shareholder of record on March 21, 2007.

-ANNUAL REPORT: A copy of our 2005 Annual Report is enclosed.
+ANNUAL REPORT: A copy of our 2006 Annual Report is enclosed.

-DATE OF MAILING: This Notice and the Proxy Statement are first being mailed to shareholders on or about April 12, 2006.
+DATE OF MAILING: This Notice and the Proxy Statement are first being mailed to shareholders on or about April 16, 2007.